The swelling and injury itself can be subtle following a bite from a nonvenomous snake.

 • Do not apply a tourniquet.

-• Do not raise the site of the bite above the person’s heart.
+• Do not raise the bite site above the person’s heart.

 Treatments

-Treatment of poisonous snake bites requires thorough cleansing of the wound and observation to determine whether evenomation will develop over time.
-In most cases of poisonous snake bites, antivenom is given.
+Treatment of venomous snakebites requires thorough cleansing of the wound and observation to determine whether envenomation will develop over time.
+In most cases of venomous snakebites, antivenom is given.

-The doctor may give a tetanus shot if the wound is dirty, deep, or if the previous shot was more than 5 years ago.
-If infection occurs at the wound site, antibiotics may be given.
+The medical professional may give a tetanus vaccination if the wound is dirty or deep, or if the previous vaccination was more than 5 years ago.
+If infection occurs at the wound site, the medical professional will likely prescribe antibiotics.

 Visit Urgency

-Any time a person has been bitten by a confirmed or suspected poisonous snake, seek emergency medical assistance immediately.
+Any time a person has been bitten by a confirmed or suspected venomous snake, seek emergency medical assistance immediately.

-Following a snakebite, poisonous or nonpoisonous, watch for signs of infection.
-If suspected infection develops days later (ie, the affected area is very red or warm to the touch, painful, oozing pus, or blood-filled), seek medical attention.
+Following any snakebite, watch for signs of infection.
+If suspected infection develops days later (eg, the affected area is very red or warm to the touch, painful, oozing pus, or blood-filled), seek medical attention.

 Not sure what to look for?